 Were you or a loved one injured while visiting someone else’s property?
 Premises liability laws give you the right to seek fair compensation from a negligent property owner.
 To learn more about your rights, call a Harrisburg premises liability lawyer at Marzzacco Niven & Associates for a free consultation today.

-Our team of attorneys at Marzzacco Niven & Associates also has one of the best workers’ compensation attorneys in Harrisburg, an employment discrimination lawyer, and they handle social security disability cases.
+Our team of attorneys at Marzzacco Niven & Associates also has one of the best workers’ compensation attorneys in Harrisburg and handles social security disability cases.